 The severity of thumb arthritis symptoms helps guide the approach to treatment.

-Arthritis is a progressive disease, meaning that it may get worse over time.
-No medication available that can slow the progression of arthritis in the thumb, but it can help relieve pain and other related symptoms.
+Arthritis is a progressive disease that may get worse over time.
+No medication can slow the progression of arthritis in the thumb, but it can help relieve pain and other related symptoms.

-Treatments and care techniques may help alleviate pain and improve thumb function, however.
-Some options include:
+Treatments and care techniques may help alleviate pain and improve thumb function.
+Options include:

 - doing exercises to strengthen the muscles around the thumb

-- wearing thumb and wrist supports, known as orthoses
+- wearing thumb and wrist supports and braces

 - avoiding activities that put pressure on the thumb

-If these approaches do not work, a person may need surgery.
+If these conservative approaches do not work, a person may need surgery.